 Function and economy are the basis for introducing new behaviours into society

 The clearest example of this is source separation of solid waste.
 We currently separate paper, food waste, glass, metal, batteries etc. and take them to a recycling station.
-When the availability of stations and glass igloos increased and the ease of handling became apparent, it simply became more straightforward and ‘less messy’ to sort waste than to ‘push everything down into the one and the same rubbish bag’, as we used to do
+When the availability of stations and glass igloos increased and the ease of handling became apparent, it simply became more straightforward and ‘less messy’ to sort waste than to ‘push everything down into the one and the same rubbish bag’, as we used to do.

 SLU Holding has helped with patents and contractual issues

 "What drives me is that our research is put to use and in practice contributes to a better environment.
-As we have to compete for our research funds, there is an additional purpose in endeavouring to commercialise one’s research.
+As we have to compete for research funds, there is an additional purpose in endeavouring to commercialise our research.
 Producing an application in the form of a product on the market means we can fund our future research, which means we can continue this research,” says Björn.

 Two important simultaneous thoughts